 This blog reflects the personal opinions of Yancy Lind.
 I have a full time job doing something completely unrelated but my passion for fly fishing has led me to become a fisheries and water advocate.
 If anglers won’t stand up for the rights of rivers, lakes, fish, and the people who enjoy them, who will?

-I have been active in two fishing clubs Central Oregon Flyfishers (President, Conservation Chair, Education Chair, Outings Chair, Flyfisher of the Year, Conservation Award) and the Association of NW Steelheaders (co-founder and president of the Deschutes Basin Chapter).
+I have been active in two fishing clubs Central Oregon Flyfishers (President, Conservation Chair, Education Chair, Outings Chair, Flyfisher of the Year, Conservation Award) and the Association of NW Steelheaders (co-founder and past president of the Deschutes Basin Chapter).
 I am currently on ODFW’s Restoration & Enhancement Board.
 My involvement with these groups has helped with my education but the opinions expressed here are my own.
 I was a participant in the Basin Study Work Group and am currently a member of the Deschutes Basin Water Collaborative.
 I am the recipient of the 2018 Award of Merit from the Oregon Chapter of the American Fisheries Society.

 Below are the groups I support with my donations.
 I don’t agree with everything they do, but they are definitely part of the solution.
 I’m sure they would appreciate your help as well.